aktsonthalia/starlight/README.md

 6. You will find config files in `configs/`.
 Open the configuration file for the experiment you wish to run.
 7. Change the wandb `entity` and `project` values.
 8. Make any changes that might be needed in your case.
+9. Go to `dataloaders/constants.py` and change any dataset paths that you might need to.
+10. `main.py` uses a `SCRATCH` environment variable.
+Set it to a suitable folder using `export SCRATCH=<DIR>`.

 ### Running experiments